ErikG23/random_color_project/README.md

 1. Ensure Flutter is installed on your machine
 2. Clone the repository
+3. Flutter version: 3.24.1
-3. Run `flutter pub get` to install dependencies
+4. Run `flutter pub get` to install dependencies
-4. Run `flutter run` to start the application
+5. Run `flutter run` to start the application

 ## Code Quality